Bedding & Spoil Calculator

 Minimum cover checked automatically — 300mm unpaved, 500mm paved.
-Depth adjusts instantly if required.
+Depth adjusts instantly if required, with a clean inline notification.
 No manual checking needed.

-Three separate material density selectors — loose/bulked for spoil disposal, compacted for embedment and trench fill ordering.
-Engineering correct.
+Three separate density categories — loose/bulked for spoil disposal, compacted for embedment ordering, compacted for trench fill.
+Each with multiple material options.
+The way engineers actually think.

-Download a branded PDF, email results to yourself or copy a shareable link that pre-fills the entire calculation for colleagues.
+Branded PDF, email to yourself or copy a shareable link that pre-fills the entire calculation for colleagues.
+Job reference field on every export.

 No credit card, no subscription, no software.
 Three free calculations then a one-time registration.
-Used daily by contractors across Australia.
+Used daily by Australian plumbing contractors.

-AS/NZS 3500 minimum cover built in.
-300mm unpaved, 500mm paved — applied automatically.
-Bedding below defaults to 75mm, above to 100mm, side clearance to 100mm — all overridable per pipe run using Advanced Bedding Options on each row.
+AS/NZS 3500 minimum cover — 300mm unpaved, 500mm paved — applied automatically.
+Bedding below defaults to 75mm, above to 100mm, side clearance to 100mm.
+Spoil density defaults to clay (1.4 t/m³ loose).
+Embedment defaults to crushed rock (1.8 t/m³ compacted).
+Trench fill defaults to DGB20 road base (2.0 t/m³ compacted).
+All values overridable globally or per pipe run.

 Bedding & spoil